A look at the coffee crop cycle and other factors that affect our Green Coffee List

 We intentionally withhold the weekly schedule as the order will invariably shift with our priorities.
 Unfortunately, “priority” is a moving target during the holidays since our order count is so much heavier than the rest of the year and it’s tough to predict how quickly coffee will go out of stock.

 It’s worth noting that we have fresh from Papua New GuineaPapua New Guinea (PNG) occupies the eastern half of the island it shares with the Indonesian province of Irian Jaya, part of Indonesia.
-The two primary areas for coffee production can be grouped roughly as More, BrazilBrazil is a coffee giant .
+The two primary areas for... ...more, BrazilBrazil is a coffee giant .
 As Frank Sinatra sang, "they grow an awful lot of coffee in Brazil".: Brazil is a coffee giant .
-As Frank Sinatra sang, "they grow an awful lot of More, PeruPeruvian coffees have Central American brightness but in a South American coffee flavor package overall.
-The good organic lots do have more of a "rustic" coffee character.: Organic Peru ... you can get it anywhere More and PanamaPanama coffee ranges from medium quality lower altitude farms to those at 1600 - 1800 meters centered in the area of Boquete in the Chirqui district near the border with Costa Rica.
-Some farms feature More here now, and will be staggering them to our website over the next 3 weeks.
+As Frank Sinatra... ...more, PeruPeruvian coffees have Central American brightness but in a South American coffee flavor package overall.
+The good organic lots do have more of a "rustic" coffee character.: Organic... ...more and PanamaPanama coffee ranges from medium quality lower altitude farms to those at 1600 - 1800 meters centered in the area of Boquete in the Chirqui district near the... ...more here now, and will be staggering them to our website over the next 3 weeks.

 A list of green coffee origins about to come back in stock

 We are expecting a few shipping containers to land before the end of November, and more in December too.
-However, between holiday closures, and the 2-3 week turnaround it takes to physically move coffee containers from the Port of Oakland to the Annex coffee storageGreen coffee in general can be stored quite a while with little loss in quality, when compared to roasted coffee which loses freshness much sooner .
-Bright, delicate coffees can seem to fade faster; earthy More facility, our ability to list these coffees quickly will vary.
+However, between holiday closures, and the 2-3 week turnaround it takes to physically move coffee containers from the Port of Oakland to the Annex coffee storageGreen coffee can be stored much longer than roasted coffee: Roasted coffee starts to lose its aromatics in 10 days after roasting.
+Green coffee can be stored months... ...more facility, our ability to list these coffees quickly will vary.

 Here is a rundown on the current list of incoming shipping containers from origin: November 2020